17xande/pi-player/README.md

 systemctl --user start pi-player
 # Check the status of the running service:
 systemctl --user status pi-player
+# You might have to update the config file at ~/.config/pi-player/config.json
 ```

-Access the server from a browset to make sure it's running properly.
+Access the server from a browser to make sure it's running properly.
 Use the following address:.`http://<device-ip-address>:8080/control`

 Reboot the PC and make sure that the program still runs on boot correctly.